justin-sousa-kanban/django-nose/README.rst

 the DB, so be sure to make your TransactionTestCases hygienic (see below) if you want to use it.

+If tests are stopped by warnings when resetting the database, and you know these warnings are harmless, they can be suppressed with the SUPPRESS_WARNINGS environment variable:

+    REUSE_DB=1 SUPPRESS_WARNINGS=1 ./manage.py test

 Enabling Fast Fixtures
 ----------------------